Hurricane Florence Could Be East Coast’s Strongest Storm In Decades

 Hurricane season is in full swing after forecasters predicted that 2018’s stint could be as devastating as 2017 when all is said and done.
 Currently, three hurricanes with divergent paths are churning through the Atlantic, and most urgently, forecasters are sounding the alarm about Florence.
-The storm has rapidly intensified and reached “major hurricane” classification on Monday morning (with maximum sustained winds of 115 mph, gusting up to 140 mph), although eyes are also on Isaac and Helene for the future.
+The storm has rapidly intensified and reached “major hurricane” classification on Monday morning (with maximum sustained winds of 130 mph, making it a Category 4), although eyes are also on Isaac and Helene for the future.

 The National Hurricane Center warns that Florence could soon cause a coastal surge that includes flooding before the storm is projected for U.S. landfall (probably) on Thursday.
 Further, residents and tourists should expect heavy prolonged rain upon the storm’s arrival.
-Although Florence’s path has wavered over the past week, forecasters now project that the storm could pack a Category 4 punch upon landfall, which will occur along the Southeast or Mid-Atlantic coast (most likely upon the Carolinas).
+Although Florence’s path has wavered over the past week, forecasters now project that the storm could still pack a Category 4 or even 5 punch upon landfall, which will occur along the Southeast or Mid-Atlantic coast (most likely upon the Carolinas).
 However, the entire east coast is warned to be on high alert in case the storm’s path further shifts, and of course, the impacts will expand far beyond the storm’s initial landfall.

 CNN’s Jim Sciutto has tweeted this photo, taken by astronaut Ricky Arnold from the International Space Station, which shows Florence’s terrifying size.